yuriy-chumak/libol-algebra/reference/README.md

 [1.0 2.0 3.0]
 ```

-## Naming and ~ (tilde) suffix
+## Naming and `~` (tilde) suffix

-Names of algebra functions typically begins with capital letter, and Lisp functions with lower case.
+Names of algebra functions begins with capital letter, and Lisp functions with lower case.

-The `(otus algebra)` library operates on two major kind of numbers - *exact* numbers and *inexact* numbers. *Exact* numbers do not loose their precision during math transformations.
+The `(otus algebra)` library operates on two major kind of numbers: *exact* numbers and *inexact* numbers. *Exact* numbers do not loose their precision during math transformations.
 But *inexact* numbers may do.

 ```scheme
 ; exact number